UCAT ANZ

 It is also an opportunity to stand out from other applicants and demonstrate aptitude for a demanding programme of study.

-The UCAT ANZ is a computer-based test delivered in Pearson VUE test centres throughout Australia, New Zealand and at some overseas locations.
+The UCAT ANZ is a computer-based test delivered in Pearson VUE test centres throughout Australia, New Zealand and worldwide.

 Please note that some pathways to medicine / dentistry / clinical sciences will not require the UCAT ANZ.
 For some applicants a different test may be required.
 For details candidates should refer to the websites of the universities to which they intend to apply.